Hi, I’m Steve Rodriguez and I’ve been taking the headache out of home inspections since 2003.

 Besides, this is your home.

-You don’t want to trade the time, trouble and cost that goes into dealing with missed items because of a few bucks.
+Trust me.
+You don’t want to trade the time, trouble and cost it takes to deal with missed items just to save a few bucks.

 It’s not worth it.